leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/tracking/locked_track.rst

 If you have trouble understanding the buttons of this constraint, read the tooltips, they are pretty good.
 If you do not know where your object's axes are, enable *Axis* in :menuselection:`Properties --> Armature --> Viewport Display`.
-Or, if you are working with bones, turn on the *Axes* button in the *Armature* menu's *Display* panel.
+Or, if you are working with bones, turn on the *Axes* in the armature's *Viewport Display* panel.

 This constraint was designed to work cooperatively with the *Track To* constraint.
 If you set the axes buttons right for these two constraints,